 In her free time, you will find Dr. Fung attending a hot yoga class, sitting down with a good book, eating her way through the new and exciting restaurants of Calgary, or spending time with family and friends watching movies, playing board games, or solving puzzles at an escape room.

 Dr. Fung is a member of the Alberta College of Optometrists, Alberta Association of Optometrists and the Calgary Society of Optometrists.
-She is fluent in English, but is able to provide services in Cantonese when needed.
+She is fluent in English, as well as Cantonese and is able to provide services in Cantonese when needed.
 She is always welcoming new and existing patients who require optometric care and looks forward to serving the residents in and around Calgary for many years to come.